 Vertically stacked four list items with leading icons, a title and hyperlink at the top, with callout A indicating the title, callout B indicating the leading icon, callout C indicating the lead text, callout D indicating the optional divider, and callout E indicating the hyperlink.

-E. Hyperlink (optional): Navigates user to a new screen, often used to show more content.
+B. Hyperlink (optional): Link that navigates users to a new screen, often to show more content.

 Usage